spectralmatch/spectralmatch/README.md

 ### Installation as a Python Library and CLI

-Ensure you have the following system-level prerequisites: `Python ≥ 3.10`, `pip`, `PROJ ≥ 9.3`, and `GDAL ≥ 3.10.2`.
+Ensure you have the following system-level prerequisites: `Python ≥ 3.10 and ≤ 3.12`, `pip`, `PROJ ≥ 9.3`, and `GDAL ≥ 3.10.2`.
 Use this command to install the library:

 ```bash